Department of Social and Decision Sciences

 *

 Should be taken as the first course in Behavioral Economics major sequence.
-It is intended for students in their first or second year and is offered in both the fall and spring semesters.
+It is intended for students in their first or second year.
 It may be taken as late as the junior year.

 Senior Honors Thesis may be substituted in the Spring term for 88-453 Behavioral Economics Capstone, which is only offered in the Fall term.